Pad See Ew (Thai Stir Fried Noodles)

 Ingredients

-• Fresh wide flat rice noodles: I recommend using fresh wide rice noodles that are at room temperature, but you can also use dried rice noodles as well.
+• Fresh wide flat rice noodles: I recommend using fresh wide rice noodles that are at room temperature, but you can use dried rice noodles as well.

 • Sugar: adds a touch more sweetness to balance out the salty flavors.